madiskrt/240327/podcast.md

+- 240417 db Judy and Daniel Wert: Challenging times in tech
 - 240516 db Tina Seelig: Constraints drive creativity
 - 240515 db Pablo Stanley: A creative force of nature on the importance of persistence and hustle
 - 240515 nng 39.
 Cross-Cultural UX Research (feat.
 Feifei Liu, International UX Researcher)